 It is important that students begin this process early, as for many countries, it can take some time.

-Non-USA Citizens interning in the USA: Non-USA citizens completing any internship (paid or unpaid) in the USA require a J-1 visa.
-Students should apply for a J-1 through Cultural Vistas or the SWAP Internship USA Program (Canadians only).
+Non-USA citizens interning in the USA: Non-USA citizens completing any internship (paid or unpaid) in the USA require a J-1 visa.
+Students should apply for a J-1 through Cultural Vistas or the SWAP Internship USA Program (Canadians and international students are eligible).
 Students should be prepared to pay $1,700 - $2,500 for a J-1, and should allow a six-week delay for processing.
-Neither ION now the host organization are responsible for helping the student procure the visa, pay for a portion of the costs, or speed up the processing.
+Neither ION nor the host organization are responsible for helping the student procure the visa, pay for a portion of the costs, or speed up the processing.

 International students with internships in Canada: International students require a Co-op/internship work permit if they are completing a mandatory internship (paid or unpaid) in Canada.
 For more information on mandatory internships, students should see McGill’s International Student Office, click here.
 For more information on non-mandatory internships, students should see McGill's International Student Office, click here.